madsmat/dfips/.github/ISSUE_TEMPLATE/defichain-improvement-proposal--dfip-.md

 Fee calculation is simple:
 1. check the difference between dex and oracle price BEFORE the swap
 2. check the difference between dex and oracle price AFTER the swap
-3. Calculate the fee based on data before and after, subtract both
+3. Calculate the fee based on data before and after (see playground sheet or example)
 4. If the depeg will be bigger, the formula is automatically positive => have to pay If the depeg will be smaller, the formula is automatically negative => eligible to be rewarded"